boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/getting-started-with-npm.md

 ## How to use Bold BI Embedded SDK NPM package into application

 1. Import the `@boldbi/boldbi-embedded-sdk` package into the application where you want to embed the Bold BI Dashboard, as shown in the following command.
-You should use `BoldBI` named importing with braces because it is an ECMAScript 6 structure and also a non-default export.
+You should use `BoldBI` named importing with braces because it is an ECMAScript six structure and also a non-default export.

     ```js
     import {BoldBI} from '@boldbi/boldbi-embedded-sdk';